 - I have already started Vitamin B12 therapy – can I get my injection here?
 Yes!
 If you contact our Customer Service Team they will be able to send you a form to have completed by your GP to confirm your diagnosis and course of treatment.
 This form can be handed in at your surgery’s reception if you are unable to get an appointment with your GP.

-- How often will I need the injection?: The injection can be given every 2-6 months, depending on the cause of your low B12 levels.
+- How often will I need the injection?: The injection can be given every 6 months if due to a dietary deficiency, or 2-3 months if the cause of your low B12 levels is pernicious anaemia.
 There is no need to be re-tested.

 - How do I book?: To book please call the booking line on 0333 311 1007.

 What is Vitamin B12 deficiency?